 The legality also differs from one state to another, and while most states have great medical programs, states like Nebraska do not support them.
-Some states even allow recreational use, which means you can buy products that contain both CBD and THC legally without a medical license.
+Some states even allow recreational use, meaning you can buy products that contain CBD and THC legally without a medical license.

 Summary: CBD Oil With THC

 CBD is a non-psychoactive compound that regulates the endocannabinoid system.
 Not only does it inhibit the breakdown of endocannabinoids, but it also helps to increase their production in the body.
 CBD influences even non-cannabinoid receptors and produces many positive effects on both the brain and the body.

 On the other hand, THC is a potent cannabinoid with positive effects, but it’s infamous for the psychoactive “high” it produces.